miranj/craft-obfuscator/README.md

 Requirements
 ------------
 This plugin requires Craft CMS 3.0.0 or later.
+The Craft 2 version is availabe in [the v0 branch](https://github.com/miranj/craft-obfuscator/tree/v0).

 Installation